aniket414/movie-theater-seating/README.md

 ## How to run the console app via terminal

 1. Open Terminal at movie-theater-seating/Movie.Theater.Seating
-2. To build the solution execute the below command\
+2. To build the solution execute either of the below command\
     Command:
     > dotnet build Movie.Theater.Seating.sln
-    Or
     > dotnet msbuild Movie.Theater.Seating.sln
 3. To run the console app\
     Command:
     > dotnet run --project ./Movie.Theater.Seating.Console/Movie.Theater.Seating.Console.csproj -- "/Users/aniket/movie-theater-seating/booking/input.txt"

     If file path is not specified, the program will pick the default input file present inside booking folder.

     After executing the above command the path to the output file will be displayed on the terminal.
 4. To run the unit tests\
     Command: